 Though men and women share similar urological problems, such as urinary tract infections (UTIs) and kidney stones, some disorders are unique to males.
-The following are common urologic conditions men may experience, listed according to the affected area.
+The following are common urologic conditions men may experience.
+The entire team at Urology Associates is committed to providing advanced and compassionate care.
+We have urologists and fellowship-trained specialists who are prepared to help with common conditions to the most difficult and complicated diagnosis and offer the newest and most advanced treatment methods.

 Prostate conditions & treatments